 Drainage from the Ear

-Any drainage from the ear should be left alone until you get medical help.
+Any drainage from the ear could become an ear emergency and should be left alone until you get medical help.
 Cover the ear on the outside with a dressing taped loosely into place, and lie the patient down with the affected ear under their head so it can drain freely.
 Don’t try to block the drainage or clean it yourself, and don’t try to remove foreign objects as you could accidentally push them deeper.

 Both adults and children can get ear infections.
 These are mostly in the middle ear where germs from the nose and throat can become trapped.
 Colds and flu can make the Eustachian tubes swell or block up, causing earache.
 Babies and young children are more susceptible since their tubes are smaller.